jengalas/pz-adventures-jekyll/_posts/2007/2007-05-11-adventures-in-arizona-day-2.md

   gallery1:
     suffix: cs
     images:
-    - filename:
+    - filename: bellrock01
-      alt:
+      alt: Zhanna is ready for a “short hike” around Bell Rock.
-    - filename:
+    - filename: P1000487
-      alt:
+      alt: Zhanna finds a cool seat among the prickly pears.
-    - filename:
+    - filename: bellrockbunny
-      alt:
+      alt: At least we can still see his ears and his white tail!

 ---

 > “Are we horribly out of shape?
 What's going on here?!”

-_In which the combination of sunshine, heat and altitude catches up with the mooses, who, soaked and panting, find themselves easily passed on their way to the Boynton Canyon Vortex by old, chubby folks out for a simple stroll._
+_In which the combination of sunshine, heat, and altitude catches up with the mooses, who, soaked and panting, find themselves easily passed on their way to the Boynton Canyon Vortex by older folks out for a simple stroll wearing tennis shoes and carrying no water._

 After a wonderful night's sleep at the Desert Quail, Rich and I hit the road relatively early.
 Our intention was to find the Oaxaca Restaurant and indulge in some breakfast before our big vortex hike.
 Since yesterday afternoon, we'd had our eye on the Eggs Oaxaca mentioned in the brochure.
 Who could turn down a shredded beef omelet with green chili sauce and cheese?
 I sure couldn't, its questionable authenticity aside.